manish-env/shopify-order-tracking/README.md

 - `orderDate`: When order was placed
 - `deliveredAt`: Delivery date (if delivered)
 - `lastUpdated`: API response timestamp
+- `buttonsDisabled`: Whether Add to Cart buttons should be disabled
+- `disabledReason`: Explanation for why buttons are disabled

 ## 🚀 Deployment on Cloudflare Workers